patie229/DBMS_01/README.md

 **Question 1.1:** Why is `grep -v "^timestamp"` needed in the shell solution even though the files are already filtered with `grep -h "T02"`?
 Could this step be omitted?
 Justify your answer.

 > *Your answer:*
+>
+> grep -h "T02" filters lines that contain the substring T02, but it does not guarantee that header lines will never appear.
+If a header were accidentally duplicated or modified in a way that includes T02, it could slip through. grep -v "^timestamp" is therefore a safety measure to explicitly remove all header lines.
+Technically, it could be omitted in this dataset, but doing so would make the pipeline fragile and dependent on the exact file format.

 **Question 1.2:** The shell solution uses `sensordata/T02_*.csv` as a file pattern, even though `grep -h "T02"` already filters for `T02`.
 Why is the file pattern still important — and what would happen if you used `sensordata/*.csv` instead?

 > *Your answer:*
+>
+> The file pattern sensordata/T02_*.csv ensures that only files belonging to sensor T02 are read.
+If we used sensordata/*.csv, the shell would read all sensor files, and grep -h "T02" would then need to filter the lines.
+This would:
+- waste time by scanning irrelevant files,
+- increase the risk of false positives if another field happened to contain “T02”,
+- make the pipeline less efficient and less robust.
+The file pattern therefore prevents unnecessary work and avoids accidental matches.

 **Question 1.3:** The SQL solution uses `ORDER BY timestamp` even though `timestamp` is stored as type `TEXT`.
 Why does chronological sorting still work correctly?
 Under what condition would it fail?